dannysteenman/vscode-cdk-snippets/README.md

 > </details>

 ---

-## New

-- Added support for [Gitpod](https://github.com/dannysteenman/vscode-cloudformation-snippets/issues/14) by publishing this extension to the [Open VSX Registry](https://open-vsx.org/extension/dsteenman/cdk-snippets)

 ## Features

-1. Supports all resources that are defined by CloudFormation in the form of L1 constructs in CDK
+1. **Comprehensive Support**: Seamlessly integrates all CloudFormation resources as L1 constructs within CDK, ensuring you have access to the latest AWS offerings.
-2. Triggers autocomplete by invoking `l1-<cloudformation-resource>`
+2. **Effortless Autocomplete**: Activate autocomplete with `l1-<cloudformation-resource>` to streamline your coding process.
-3. The construct snippets are automatically updated every week after AWS updates their [CloudFormation Resource Specification.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html)
+3. **Weekly Updates**: Construct snippets are refreshed weekly in line with AWS's updates to their [CloudFormation Resource Specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html), keeping you on the cutting edge.
-4. Has builtin support for placeholders.
-This means you can quickly jump from property to property in each resource by using `Tab`
-5. The extension will show which property is required by adding a ```// required``` comment next to it.
-6. The autocomplete prompt shows the matching CDK resource documentation URL in its description.
+4. **Placeholder Support**: Navigate efficiently through resource properties using the `Tab` key, thanks to built-in placeholder functionality.
+5. **Required Property Highlighting**: Easily identify mandatory properties, highlighted with a `// required` comment for your convenience.
+6. **Documentation at Your Fingertips**: Access the corresponding CDK resource documentation directly from the autocomplete prompt, enriching your development experience.

 ## Usage